JumpsecLabs/PrintNightmare/README.md

-# PrintNightmare: CVE-2021-1675 / CVE 2021 34527

-## Test if you are still vulnerable to PrintNightmare's privesc after patching
+# Test if you are still vulnerable to PrintNightmare's privesc after patching

+PrintNightmare (CVE-2021-1675 / CVE 2021 34527) is an exploit that takes advantage of the AddPrintDriver function of the Spooler to arbitrarily execute files with high-privs.

+There is some confusion if the round of patches released by Microsoft on 6th July 2021.
+It seems the RCE portion of the exploit is patched, but the privilege escalation may still be vulnerable.

+We have put together a step-by-step to run a test PoC to see if the recent patch has been effective for your machine.
+This guide will do no damage to your machine, neither should it crash the machine or spooler.
+It will simply write `C:\PrintNightmare.txt`

+Thanks to Huntress for releasing this PowerShell implementation of PrintNightmare

 ## Pre-check
 ```powershell